Visiting the Lake District in February allows you to experience a very different version of this stunning part of the world.

 The club also features a sauna, steam room, and an outdoor Jacuzzi where you can relax while enjoying views of the surrounding landscape.

-This makes for a perfect end to a cold day exploring the Lake District.
+This makes for a perfect end to exploring the Lake District on a cold day.

 Click here to find out more about the pool, gym or spa.